phpMyAdmin + Lighttpd in Gentoo

 cp /var/www/localhost/htdocs/phpmyadmin/config.sample.inc.php /var/www/localhost/htdocs/phpmyadmin/config.inc.php

-Now open the newly created configuration file and edit the line with the blowfish_secret (at the top of the file) as explained in it.
+Now open the newly created configuration file and edit the line with the blowfish_secret (at the top of the file) as explained there.
 An easy way to generate the password would be to use spass.

-Now if you use the default Lighttpd configurations you’re done.
-You can access the phpMyAdmin via http://localhost/phpmyadmin.
-If however you’ve changed the document root, there is one more step for you.
-Enable the mod_alias module in /etc/lighttpd/lighttpd.conf and append to the file
+Now, if you use the default Lighttpd configuration, you’re done.
+You can access phpMyAdmin via http://localhost/phpmyadmin.
+If, however, you’ve changed the document root, there is one more step for you.
+Enable the mod_alias module in /etc/lighttpd/lighttpd.conf and append this to the file:

 alias.url += ("/phpmyadmin" => "/var/www/localhost/htdocs/phpmyadmin")